thatssjames/orbit/README.md

   <h2>Quicklinks</h2>
   <ul>
     <li>
-      Don't know how to install? –– <a href="https://docs.planetaryapp.cloud">Visit our documentation!</a>
+      Don't know how to install? –– <a href="https://docs.planetaryapp.us">Visit our documentation!</a>
     </li>
     <li>
       🐛 Bugs?
 Need help? –– <a href="https://discord.gg/planetary">Get support and let us know here!</a>
     </li>
     <li>
-      ✨ Suggestions? –– <a href="https://feedback.planetaryapp.cloud/">View our Upcoming Features and Suggest your own!</a>
+      ✨ Updates –– <a href="https://changelog.planetaryapp.us/">View our Features and updates!</a>
     </li>
   </ul>